jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-II-10-checkpoint.md

 $$a^{10}, a^9 b, a^8b^2, a^7b^3, a^6b^4, a^5b^5, a^4b^6, a^3b^7, a^2b^8, ab^9, b^{10}.$$

-**345.** It remains therefore to shew how we are to determine the coefficients, which belong to those terms, or the numbers by which they are to be multiplied.
+<span class="art">345</span> It remains therefore to shew how we are to determine the coefficients,
+which belong to those terms, or the numbers by which they are to be multiplied.
 Now, with respect to the first term, its coefficient is always unity; and,